 Once I’m done tracing the lines, I add some more details and line weight to the final panel.
 I like to do a thicker outline for characters or foreground objects.
-It helps separating it from the background.
+It helps to separate it from the background.
 With details that indicate texture, I try to be as light as possible so it doesn’t pop out too much.

 I like to finish lining a panel before going to the next one to keep things interesting, but it’s basically the same thing for all the pages.

-3. Fixing, layering and grids in Photoshop
+3. Fixing, layering, and grids in Photoshop

-Once that’s all done I scan the page, tweak the levels, and clean in up a little.
+Once that’s all done I scan the page, tweak the levels, and clean it up a little.
 Also, I like to separate the lines from the white background, which is pretty easily done in Photoshop.
 You can also do it fairly easily in Clip Studio Paint, but it’s just a habit for me to use Photoshop at this point.